sreedeepEK/Snake.ai/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow these instructions to run this on your local machine.

 ### Prerequisites